mbarkhau/sbk/READMEv2.md

 >    Electrum Technologies GmbH.
 >  - The SBK project is not associated with SatoshiLabs s.r.o. in any way.

+> *Aside*
+>
+> This project will be part of my adventures in literate programming.
+Some portions of
+> the implementation are only preserved for future didactic.

-# Implementation
+# Implementation Overview

 For the time being, the documentation is mainly for contributors rather than users.
-You can skip ahead to the [User Guide](#user-guide) if you don't care about implementation details.
+You can skip ahead to the [User Guide](#user-guide) if implementation details are not important to you.

 ## High Level Overview: Generating, Splitting and Joining Keys